-List the contents of the DCS directory using "LIST DCS DIRECTORY" on page 237.
+List the contents of the DCS directory using "LIST DCS DIRECTORY" on page 247.

-Note: If directory caching is enabled (see the configuration parameter dir cache in "GET DATABASE MANAGER CONFIGURATION" on page 184), database, node, and DCS directory files are cached in memory.
+Note: If directory caching is enabled (see the configuration parameter dir_cache in "GET DATABASE MANAGER CONFIGURATION" on page 188), database, node, and DCS directory files are cached in memory.
 An application's directory cache is created during its first directory lookup.
 Since the cache is only refreshed when the application modifies any of the directory files, directory changes made by other applications may not be effective until the application has restarted.

-To refresh the CLP's directory cache, use "TERMINATE" on page 368.
+To refresh the CLP's directory cache, use "TERMINATE" on page 398.
 To refresh DB2's shared cache, stop (db2stop) and then restart (db2start) the database manager.
+To refresh the directory cache for another application, stop and then restart that application.